evolvable-by-design/research/README.md

 # Research

-This repository centralises **all the research related to the evolvable-by-design topic** we started.
+This repository centralises **all our research related to the evolvable-by-design topic** we started.

 At the moment, it contains: